lwade/euca-wiki/Netapp-support-3.2.md

 2. CLC -> attachVolume(vol-X, host-iqn) -> SC
 3. SC -> check for existing igroup for iqn -> netapp
 4. SC -> add iqn to existing igroup or create new one -> netapp
+5. SC -> map lun for vol-X to igroup -> netapp
-5. SC -> add auth to igroup -> netapp
+6. SC -> add auth to igroup -> netapp
-6. SC -> map lun for vol-X to igroup -> netapp vol-X is now ready for iSCSI connections from the NC host where instance-y is running.
+vol-X is now ready for iSCSI connections from the NC host where instance-y is running.

+NOTE: The SC periodically sets the default iSCSI initiator authentication to "none" meaning that no host can connect a Netapp LUN even if the host is present in an IGroup thats mapped to the LUN unless there is an authentication rule overriding the default for that host.
+The overriding rule is added as a part of attach process (step 6), so this ensures that there are never any extra permissions left open except those explicitly allowed by Eucalyptus.

 ### Snapshot vol-X to snap-Y
 1. User -> euca-create-snapshot vol-X -> CLC